-- Undergraduate university degree in nursing and Master's degree (nursing preferred) from recognized Universities
+- Undergraduate university degree in nursing and Master's degree (nursing preferred) from accredited Universities

 - Minimum overall average equivalent to B calculated over the core courses in both degrees;

 - Active registration as a Registered Nurse with the College of Nurses of Ontario (International students cannot apply to this program unless they have active registration as a Registered Nurse with the College of Nurses of Ontario in Canada); and

 - Two academic letters of reference (e.g. course professors)

 International student cannot apply to this program unless they have active registration as a Registered Nurse with the College of Nurses of Ontario in Canada.